comicsansgreenki/stuff-mod/README.md

 * Shield Potion
 * Guzzle Juice
-* Shield Keg...maybe *(tbh I could just steal the lingering potion effect for this one)*
+* Shield Keg...maybe *(tbh I could just steal the lingering potion effect for this one)* Although, I'm planning to do a lot more with this.
+Basically just throw what I like in this mod, in one nice package.

 **This is my first attempt into a mod, so I hope all goes well.** Help welcome.